den-is-ua/testos/README.md

 # About project
-The main goal of this project is expirience with major technology of web application like: `microservices`, `rabbitmq`, `pusher`, `postgres`, `AI assistent`, `vue`, `shadcn`
+The main goal of this project is to gain experience with major web application technologies such as `microservices`, `RabbitMQ`, `Pusher`, `PostgreSQL`, `AI assistant`, `Vue`, and `Shadcn`.

-Main business logic of this project is:
+The core business logic of the project is as follows:
-User can import `csv` file to fill/update products base.
-AI assistent parse file and setup propriate configs to import data by right structure from file.
+A user can import a `CSV` file to fill or update the product database.
+An AI assistant analyzes the file and automatically configures the correct import settings based on the file’s structure.
-User has small dashboard which display table of products and form to upload import file.
+The user has a simple dashboard displaying a product table and a form to upload import files.

 ![Image](.documentation/dashboard.png)

 ### Business logic diagram
 ![Image](.documentation/diagram.jpg)

-# Install
+# Installation
 ### Deploy all services
 ```bash
 bash install-with-docker.sh
 ```

-### Setup AI agent
+### Setup the AI agent
-Setup `GEMINI_API_KEY` in the `Import/.env` file
-[Get an api key](https://aistudio.google.com/app/apikey).
+Add your `GEMINI_API_KEY` to the `Import/.env` file [Get an api key](https://aistudio.google.com/app/apikey).
 Its free ;)

 ### Setup pusher
-Setup varialbes in the `Admin/.env`.
+Configure the following variables in `Admin/.env`.
 [Sign up and get access](https://pusher.com/) Its free also :)
 ```bash
 PUSHER_APP_ID=